wmboon/wmboon.github.io/proceedings/_posts/2024-09-20-TPSA_Cosserat.md

 [Published version](https://doi.org/10.3997/2214-4609.202437014){: .btn .btn--info}
 [ArXiv (open access)](https://arxiv.org/abs/2409.13273){: .btn .btn--success}

-In this paper, we compare the performance of the TPSA finite volume method and a low-order mixed finite element method, to a multi-point stress finite volume method.
+In this paper, we compare the performance of a TPSA finite volume method and a low-order mixed finite element method, to a multi-point stress finite volume method.